kresusapp/kresus/README.md

 - in standalone mode, the default install location is `~/.kresus/`.
 This can be overriden with the env variable `KRESUS_DIR`.

+- in standalone mode, if Kresus' server isn't served from the root (e.g. it is served from `example.com/link/to/my/kresus`), you can override the env variable `KRESUS_URL_PREFIX` with the prefix (here, `/link/to/my/kresus`).
+It is set to `/` by default.

 ## Firewall recommendations

 You'll need the following firewall authorizations: